rudmanmrrod/yii2-restex/README.md

 **Profile** => Can create, list, view & update

-> The system has internal desciption in rest view
+> The system has internal description in rest view

 # How To